dd9jn/rfc4880bis/crypto-refresh.md

   - Octets representing a curve OID, defined in {{ec-curves}};

-- MPI of an EC point representing a public key, in the point format associated with the curve as specified in {{ec-curves}}
+- MPI of an EC point representing a public key, in the point format associated with the curve as specified in {{curve-specific-formats}}

 - A variable-length field containing KDF parameters, which is formatted as follows: